-We consider an agent that has trained in a stationary training environment and has been deployed to a non-stationary evaluation environment that undergoes a change that is {\em a priori} unknown and unanticipated by during agent development and training.
+We consider an agent that has trained in a stationary training environment and then been deployed to a non-stationary evaluation environment that undergoes a change that is {\em a priori} unknown and unanticipated during agent development and training.